jiyeonsongg/cse185-project/README.md

 For the dataset that we chose, the researchers focused on mouse liver ChIP-seq and they provided the information of histone modification.
 They used two antibodies(H3K9me3 and H3K27ac) to perform the chIP-sequencing, along with a control where no antibody was used in order to examine the whole cell lysate.
 The mice models were in two different treatment setting, one is Regular chow diet (NC) and Methionine and choline deficient diet(MCD)
 Link: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA1105657&o=acc_s%3Aa

-- title/description:
+## Installation Instructions:
-- installation instructions:
+## Basic usage instructions:
-- basic usage instructions:
+A peak calling tool using Python script and visualization methods.
+Compare with the peak calling algorithm findPeaks

-- complete usage instructions:
+## Complete usage instructions:
-- credits:
+## Credits: